Updated January 2023

 Please note that Burnaby North Secondary only offers AP exams to students enrolled at Burnaby North.
 If you are interested in becoming a Burnaby North student, please inquire at our front office.

 The AP Student Post-Graduation

-Advanced Placement students, when placed in advanced courses at university, tend to outperform other students.
-About 80% of these students receive A’s or B’s in subsequent course work even at the most selective institutions.
+Advanced Placement students, when placed in advanced courses at university, tend to outperform other students according to AP College Board’s research.
 They usually have higher grade point averages and are more likely to graduate with honours from university having had less of an adjustment to university work.
-As the local universities see the performance of AP candidates after they leave high school, they become more interested in recruiting these students to their campuses.
+As the local universities see the performance of AP candidates after they leave high school, they become more interested in recruiting these students to their campuses..

 - Art History

 - Calculus AB (BC)